One of the prettiest holiday cottages in Derbyshire, this is one for a crowd. It sleeps 12-14.

 The Old Angel is a non-smoking property.

 Renting one of the many holiday cottages in Derbyshire means that you have history right on your doorstep.
-Stay at the Old Angel, and you'll have trouble deciding what to go and see first.
+Stay at the Malt Shovel, and you'll have trouble deciding what to go and see first.

 Home of the Duke and Duchess of Devonshire, Chatsworth House is one of England's marvels.
 The park is a beautiful piece of landscape architecture, ideal for walking (and photographing trees!).
 The house itself, when open, will leave you speechless.
 And if you're lucky, you may get to see the fountain, which was built for a visit of a Russion Czar, in working order.